 Dairy cows also suffer at the hands of Factory farming.
-After 9 months of forced pregnancy, their calf’s are taken away from their mothers after only a day or two.
+After 9 months of forced pregnancy, the calves are taken away from their mothers after only a day or two.
 The cows cry out in pain all the time for their young, stolen from them to be slaughtered for veal meat.

-The milk to nurture the calf’s are then bottled and put in your supermarkets or on your doorstep by the milk man.
+The milk to nurture the calf is then bottled and put in your supermarkets or on your doorstep by the milk man.
 The forced pregnancies must make living in their bodies unbearable.
 Their udders often swell with the disease mastitis, which is difficult to cure in these circumstances.

-Thousands of male Calf’s are shot or murdered in other ways as they are useless to the dairy Industry.
+Thousands of male calves are shot or murdered in other ways as they are useless to the dairy industry.
 They will not produce enough beef to be profitable, even if they are drugged to abnormally increase their growth rate, causing heat disease and other pains, like cows bred for meat are.

 Image: Factory Farming Slaughtered Newborn Male Calf.